wp-plugins/yabp/readme.txt

 5. Product list of the plugin

 == Changelog ==

+= 1.0.5 =
+* Added the ability to record impressions, open link in a new tab, put a product directly in the bol.com Cart and select the button type per item.
+* Updated Dutch translation.
+* Minor code and text improvements.

 = 1.0.4 =
 * Fixed a bug on blogs/posts where a shortcode is still present from a product that has been deleted.